yoonlee95/lurie-iothub-server/README.md

 # Lurie Childern's hospital IOT Hub Server DEMO
-Container two project `back-end` and `front-end` to receieve data from the IOT hub and visualize it using a real-time graph.
+Contains two project, `back-end` and `front-end`, to receieve data from the IOT hub and visualize it using a real-time graph.